 Students will have arrived and settled in to their accommodation the day before, and met the other members of the course.
 On day one of the course we will get up and have breakfast in College and then set off for the day.

-We will then dive into the concept of leadership – using our own examples of the leaders we admire, or don’t admire in our personal life, and why we like or dislike their leadership style.
+The students then get to know each other and share knowledge and experiences of sustainability issues, mapping their knowledge on a big map of the world.
+We then delve into the concept of leadership – using our own examples of the leaders we admire, or don’t admire in our personal life, and why we like or dislike their leadership style.
 We will start looking at the research done at the ECI and create our own huge map of global issues looking at how they are interrelated.
 How does bacterial resistance affect our food supply for example?

 After lunch at the Department of Biochemistry next door to the ECI, and an explore of the University Science Area, we will look at the tricky topic of how do you know whether what you are being told or you are reading is true!

 Finally at the end of the day, you will be released from the seminar room to visit the amazing University Museum of Natural History next door, with group tasks to undertake around facts and how scientist come up with them, and global change and does it matter (check out the dodo – is it real??)

 In the evening we go for a healthy, sustainable … PIZZA (ahem).
 And then, if the weather is kind, the group can take advantage of the light evenings and explore the beautiful university city.